Development-supported agriculture: Harvest, North Carolina

 Harvest is a 200 acre development introduced in 2008, sited in the New Hope River Valley in Chatham County, North Carolina.
 The development consists of 20 individual properties with an organic farm as the literal and metaphorical center of the community.
-A farmbelt easement protects farmland and preserves rural views.
+A farm-belt easement protects farmland and preserves rural views.

 According to Paul McCoy, the previous owner of the land, the Harvest property had been used for farming since the American Revolution.
 During the middle of the 20th century, the primary use of the farm was for growing tobacco.
 In the late 20th century, the farm was used to grow a typical rotation of tobacco, corn, and soybeans.
 In 2008, the developer of Harvest began transitioning the farm from conventional operations to organic certification.
 The change from commercial (i.e. using pesticides) to organic farming will help protect the water quality of nearby Jordan Lake and the Haw River.